NJUVISION/Unicorn/README.md

 # Unicorn: A Versatile Point Cloud Compressor Using Universal Multiscale Conditional Coding

 **Abstract — ** A universal multiscale conditional coding framework, Unicorn, is proposed to compress the geometry and attribute of any given point cloud.
-Geometry compression is addressed in [Part I] (https://ieeexplore.ieee.org/document/10682571) of this paper, while attribute compression is discussed in [Part II] (https://ieeexplore.ieee.org/document/10682566).
+Geometry compression is addressed in [Part I](https://ieeexplore.ieee.org/document/10682571) of this paper, while attribute compression is discussed in [Part II](https://ieeexplore.ieee.org/document/10682566).

 For geoemtry compression, we construct the multiscale sparse tensors of each voxelized point cloud frame and properly leverage lower-scale priors in the current and (previously processed) temporal reference frames to improve the conditional probability approximation or content-aware predictive reconstruction of geometry occupancy in compression.